Get engagement insights delivered to your inbox

-The brand-new Manager Empowerment Report data showed a strong correlation between manager effectiveness and engagement with 89% of respondents who would recommend their manager also reported being highly engaged.
-This shows the importance of improving manager effectiveness to boost company-wide engagement.
+The latest Manager Empowerment Report data shows a strong correlation between manager effectiveness and engagement, with 89% of respondents who would recommend their manager also reported being highly engaged.
+This means that your frontline managers play a crucial role in supporting your efforts to engage employees.

 What is manager effectiveness?

 Manager effectiveness is the manager’s ability to balance employee expectations and professional development with the organisation’s goals.
 An effective manager is equally focused on ensuring that work is completed within the organisation’s set processes — efficiently and on time — while also considering their team members’ employee experience.